Listen to advice on coronavirus, Prince William tells Britons

-LONDON (Reuters) - Britain’s Prince William has called on the public to heed government advice on how to stop the spread of coronavirus as he hailed health workers battling the outbreak.
+LONDON, March 20 (Reuters) - Britain’s Prince William called on the public to heed government advice on how to stop the spread of coronavirus on Friday as he hailed health workers battling the outbreak.

 “The last few weeks, and more recent days, have been understandably concerning with the continuing spread of coronavirus,” said the prince, 37, who added he wanted to pass on the thanks of his grandmother, Queen Elizabeth, and his father, Prince Charles.

-“But it’s at times like this when we realise just how much the NHS represents the very best of our country and society – people from all backgrounds and walks of life with different experiences and skills, pulling together for the common good,” he said in remarks released on Friday.
+“But it’s at times like this when we realise just how much the NHS represents the very best of our country and society – people from all backgrounds and walks of life with different experiences and skills, pulling together for the common good.”

-Britain’s health service has been coming under pressure to deal with the outbreak, the biggest public health crisis since the 1918 influenza pandemic, and staff at the Croydon centre have been taking at least five times as many calls as normal.

-However, there has been criticism of some Britons who have ignored government messages of avoiding social gatherings.
-On Friday, Prime Minister Boris Johnson ordered pubs, restaurants, theatres, cinemas and gyms to close to contain the spread.

 “All of us have a part to play if we’re going to protect the most vulnerable,” William said.
 “That means acting on the latest expert advice, staying home if we or those we live with have symptoms, and avoiding non-essential contact to help reduce the spread of the virus.”